Whispers in Corridors – Claire Mansfield

 This review is for a collection of books all in one go.
 All of this collection of books follow on from the last.
 It is a fantastic series and very gripping.

-Maggie is an FBI agent who becomes mixed with some terrible crimes and some come back and affect her personally and her private life.
-The creation of Maggie O’Dell was a masterstroke from Alex Kava who certainly does her homework before setting out to right.
-She will get inside help and assistance from the crime labs so the attention to details is perfect.
-The whole series is brilliant read.
-Maggie O’Dell is now also appearing in the new collection “Creed” also by Alex Kava.
-Most of the crimes that Maggie went through on the previous books come back as reminder in this new series.
+Maggie is an FBI agent who becomes mixed with some terrible crimes, and some come back and affect her personally and her private life.
+The creation of Maggie O’Dell was a masterstroke from Alex Kava who certainly does her homework before setting out to write.
+She will get inside help and assistance from the crime labs, so the attention to details is perfect.
+The whole series is a brilliant read.
+Maggie O’Dell is now also appearing in the new collection “Creed” by Alex Kava.
+Most of the crimes that Maggie went through on the previous books come back as a reminder in this new series.
 A great Author and some brilliant books.

 Shattered Hearts – Claire Mansfield

-Another superb book from Claire Mansfield.
+Shattered Hearts is another superb novel by Claire Mansfield.
 Again the author brings the characters to life.
-You sit there reading this feeling each decision that the character makes.
-I for one was thinking in my head…no…no…no. I was gripped to this book.
-A great story line and very well balanced and put over to the reader.
-The way that it was put together was not only gripping, but exciting and quite surprising too.
+You sit there reading, feeling each decision that the character makes.
+I, for one, was thinking in my head…no…no…no. I was gripped to this book.
+A great storyline and very well balanced and put over to the reader.
+The way that it was put together was not only gripping but exciting and quite surprising too.
 There is a brilliant twist at the end…I certainly didn’t see that coming…Superb.